Citigroup Inc. (C): Skating on Thin Ice? We Know the Answer

-Citigroup Inc. (NYSE:C) went up by 0.75% from its latest closing price compared to the recent 1-year high of $80.29.
-The company’s stock price has collected -6.58% of loss in the last five trading sessions.
-Press Release reported 7 hours ago that Citi Appointed Depositary Bank for AiHuiShou International Co.
-Ltd.’s Sponsored ADS Program
+Citigroup Inc. (NYSE:C) went up by 0.32% from its latest closing price compared to the recent 1-year high of $80.29.
+The company’s stock price has collected 5.83% of gains in the last five trading sessions.
+Barron’s reported 17 hours ago that Big Banks Seen Increasing Dividends by 10% on Average

 Is It Worth Investing in Citigroup Inc. (NYSE :C) Right Now?

-Citigroup Inc. (NYSE:C) scored a price-to-earnings ratio above its average ratio, recording 9.46 x from its present earnings ratio.
-Plus, the 36-month beta value for C is at 1.92.
-Opinions of the stock are interesting as 15 analysts out of 24 who provided ratings for Citigroup Inc. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 8 rated it as “hold,” and 0 as “sell.”
+Citigroup Inc. (NYSE:C) scored a price-to-earnings ratio above its average ratio, recording 9.81 x from its present earnings ratio.
+Plus, the 36-month beta value for C is at 1.90.

 5 Stocks Under $10 That Are Poised to Take OffInvesting in stocks under $10 could significantly increase the returns on your portfolio, especially if you pick the right stocks!
 Within this report you will find 5 top stocks that offer investors huge upside potential and the best bang for their buck.